Slavyasanek/Hydra-VR/README.md

 # Hydra VR - the best VR experience

-Landing page of VR company, which will provide you smooth scroll, adaptive sliders on tablet, mobile versions and convinient mobile menu.
+Landing page of VR company, which will provide you smooth scroll, adaptive sliders on tablet, mobile versions and convenient mobile menu.
 Web-site is fully adapted for any devices.

 ## Parcel